CBIIT/HiTIPS/docs/_build/html/_sources/datasets.rst.txt

 Example Datasets
 ================

 To test all the functionalities present in HiTIPS, we have uploaded several datasets to the `BioImage Archive <https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD1043>`_, under accession number S-BIAD1043.
-These datasets were also used for the `HiTIPS paper <https://www.biorxiv.org/content/10.1101/2023.11.02.565366v1.abstract>`_, and a more detailed explanation of the results can be found in the paper.
+These datasets were also used for the `Preprint <https://www.biorxiv.org/content/10.1101/2023.11.02.565366v1.abstract>`_, and a more detailed explanation of the results can be found in the paper.

-The full description of the datasets can be found on its `BioImage Archive page <https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD1043>`_ as well as in the `HiTIPS paper <https://www.biorxiv.org/content/10.1101/2023.11.02.565366v1.abstract>`_.
+The full description of the datasets can be found on its `BioImage Archive page <https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD1043>`_ as well as in the `Preprint <https://www.biorxiv.org/content/10.1101/2023.11.02.565366v1.abstract>`_.
 However, we provide a brief description of the data here.

-There are three subfolders within this dataset that correspond to figures 3, 4, and 5 in the `HiTIPS paper <https://www.biorxiv.org/content/10.1101/2023.11.02.565366v1.abstract>`_:
+There are three subfolders within this dataset that correspond to figures 3, 4, and 5 in the `Preprint <https://www.biorxiv.org/content/10.1101/2023.11.02.565366v1.abstract>`_:

 1. **Fig. 3**: 3D maximally projected images of HCT116-RAD21-AID cells stained with DNA FISH probes targeted to the 5’ and 3’ boundaries of the EGFR TAD, respectively.